How to find a safe, convenient and inexpensive way to send money from Canada to Southeast Asia.

 |Turnaround time.||This service is normally conducted over a period of 2-4 business days.||This service is normally conducted in a matter of minutes.
 This company offers both cash pick-up services and direct bank account deposits.
 Different charges apply depending on the transfer method.|

 In this case, the transfer with the non-bank company gives the recipient SGD$10 more than the bank transfer, but Jaslyn will spend CAD$15 more in fees.
 Depending on what the Singaporean bank will charge, in this case it’s more economically sound to use the specialist money transfer service since she will have the money transferred almost immediately for about the same cost.

 How to compare transfer companies when transferring money to Southeast Asia

 - Fees.
 The upfront fee is very important in your decision.
-You will find that this can vary significantly between companies as well as where you are sending the money to.
+You’ll find that this can vary significantly between companies as well as where you are sending the money to.

 - Turnaround time.
 For scheduled payments, the turnaround time may not be an issue for you, but will be if an emergency warrants that you send money home immediately.

 - Transfer methods.
 Some services, especially banks, will allow you to conduct the entire transaction online, while you may have to go to a specialist money transfer company location to send cash or use other methods.

 As there are many nations that comprise Southeast Asia you will have to research to find those that provide money transfer services to the country of your choice.

 Try these banks and companies first, as they will provide a variety of different options to send money home:

 - Western Union.
 Western Union services Southeast Asian nations and will even have sales and specials that you can take advantage of from time to time.
 This service requires that you know the recipient’s full name as it appears on their identification documents and that you give them a verification code before they pick up the money.